 If you don’t have it in your package, get a Classic Jet Tip.
 Other available tips are the toothbrush tip, the plaque seeker tip, the orthodontic tip, and the Pik pocket tip.

-People with gum disease can use a Pik pocket tip and plaque seeker tip is helpful for people having a crown, bridge, or implant.
+People with gum disease can use a Pik pocket tip and a plaque seeker tip is helpful for people having a crown, bridge, or implant.

 5. Adjust the pressure setting and check the device.